kimango/Election_Analysis/README.md

 ## Summary
 The analysis of the election show that:
-- There were "x" votes cast in the election.
+- There were .36,711 votes cast in the election.
 - The candidates were:
-    - Candidate 1
-    - Candidate 2
+    - Charles Casper Stockham
-    - Candidate 3
+    - Diana DeGEtte
+    - Raymon Anthony Doane
  - The candidate results were:
-    - Candidate 1 received "x%" of the vote and "y" number of votes.
+    - Candidate 1 received 23% of the vote and 85,213 number of votes.
-    - Candidate 2 received "x%" of the vote and "y" number of votes.
+    - Candidate 2 received 73.8% of the vote and 272,892 number of votes.
-    - Candidate 3 received "x%" of the vote and "y" number of votes
+    - Candidate 3 received 3.1% of the vote and 11,606 number of votes
   - The winner of the election was:
-     - Candidate (1, 2 or 3), who received "x%" of the vote and "y" number of votes.
+     - Candidate 2, who received 73.8% of the vote and 272,892 number of votes.

 ## Challenge Overview

 ## Challenge Summary
+There are total of 369,711 votes from the counties of Jefferson, Denver and Arapahoe.
+Diana DeGette won landslide with almost 74% of votes.
+Next candidate Mr. Stockham had 23 % and Mr. Doane received the lowest vote of 3.1%.